gitter-badger/elm-js-experement/README.md

   ])
 };
 ```
 Wow, so much new words!
 But do not panic!
 Let's meet with each of them.
-There is a home where all commands living called `Cmd` located in `mangojuice` module.
-This object have 4 type of commands:
+Command is an object with function that should be executed.
+There is 4 type of commands:

 1. For updating the model object – `Cmd.update(...)`
 2. For invoking multiple commands in sequence – `Cmd.batch(...)`
 3. ...
 4...

 ...and some other types which we will meet a little bit later.
 As you can see, Command is just a declaration what should be done.
-But what you should have to know right now is about this weird arguments passed to the command function.
-The first argument is a props object which have current model object of the Block.
-All other arguments could be passed or not passed, it is up to the caller.
-The first argument passed by Executor.
+The first argument in a command function is always a props object which have current model object of the Block and some other useful staff, we will talk about it later.
+All other arguments could be passed or not passed, it is up to the caller of the command.

-In the example above when `TogetherCommand` called with one argument actually will be called `MyUpdateCmd` and `TogetherCommand` which sequentually update the model.
-Arguments passed to `TogetherCommand` is not propagated to child commands, so we are using special commands function `bindArgs` that is equivalent to `bind` in JS, but for Command.
+In the example above when `TogetherCommand` called with one argument actually will be called `MyUpdateCmd` and `AnotherUpdateCmd`.
+Arguments passed to `TogetherCommand` is not propagated to the child commands, so we are using special command's function `bindArgs`, it is an equivalent to `bind` of function, but for Command.

 ### View
 It is time to connect Commands with View.
 View in MangoJuice is a function that returns a layout based on a model object.
-Currently implemented binding only for React.
-But it could be any other View technology, which support views nesting and partial updates (view rerendering without touching subviews).
+Currently views can be implemented using React.
+But it could be any other View technology, which supports views nesting and partial updates (view re-rendering without touching subviews).

 ```javascript
 export type Model = {